How to Sew Stripe Paper

-A postcard I made.
+A postcard I made, using striped “strip paper”.
 Doesn’t it look cool?
 I love it!

-While planning a Travel Journal and later sewing pages for it on the sewing machine I got intrigued by sewing into papers.
-A couple of days later I went back to the sewing machine with a pile of papers to sew together and just made “sewn strips paper”.
+While planning to make my travel journal and later sewing pages for it, on the sewing machine, I got intrigued by sewing into paper.
+A couple of days later I went back to the sewing machine with a pile of papers to sew together and just made “sewn strip paper”.
 I don’t know exactly how I got this idea, but I thought it was great fun, so here is a tutorial today!

 Choosing some scraps (Copyright Hanna Andersson)